2021 Pittsburgh Pirates season: Notable games

-On May 27 in a game against the Chicago Cubs with Cubs catcher Willson Contreras on second base and Javier Báez at the plate with 2 outs, Baez hit a ground ball to third basemen Erik González who made a wide throw to first basemen Will Craig.
+During the May 27 game against the Chicago Cubs, with Cubs catcher Willson Contreras on second base and Javier Báez at the plate with 2 outs, Baez hit a ground ball to third baseman Erik González, who made a wide throw to first baseman Will Craig.
 Instead of touching first, Craig decided to chase down Baez back to home plate.
-With Contreras coming home, Craig tried to toss the ball to the catcher Michael Pérez.
+With Contreras coming home, Craig tried to toss the ball to catcher Michael Pérez.
 Contreras beat the throw and was able to score.
 With Baez going back to first, Perez tried to throw it to first, but Adam Frazier was late to cover the bag and the ball sailed into right field.
-Baez decided to head to second in which the Pirates tried to throw him out at second but the throw wasn't in time.
+Baez decided to head to second in which the Pirates tried to throw him out at second, but the throw was not in time.
 The play was ruled as 2 errors: one by Craig and the other by Perez.